Project Duration: January 2016 to Completion March 2017

 Project Manager: Rory Liedeman

-SLF have been funded by the Government of South Korea and will collaborate with Participate, the Institute of Development Studies, UNICEF and UNDP as part of a new initiative to explore how to develop more participatory approaches to monitoring the implementation of the Sustainable Development Goals (SDGs).
+SLF have been funded by the Government of South Korea and collaborated with Participate, the Institute of Development Studies, UNICEF and UNDP as part of a new initiative to explore how to develop more participatory approaches to monitoring the implementation of the Sustainable Development Goals (SDGs).
 In September 2015, the SDGs replaced the Millenium Development Goals (MDGs) as the global framework for development.
-After a major global consultation and advocacy process to arrive at the goals, the next big question is how the SDGs will be implemented and monitored.
-In response to lessons learned from the weaknesses of the MDGs, the success of this new framework requires citizens to participate in monitoring how SDGs are implemented in their contexts.
+After a major global consultation and advocacy process to arrive at the goals, the next big question was how the SDGs would be implemented and monitored.
+In response to lessons learned from the weaknesses of the MDGs, the success of this new framework required citizens to participate in monitoring how SDGs are implemented in their contexts.

-Over the next year, SLF will lead a pilot project in Delft, Cape Town to explore how to improve accountability on the issue of safety in the township.
-SLF will work with highly marginalised citizens who are committed to working for a safer and more inclusive city.
-The project will promote dialogue between these groups and representatives of government about how to address violence, insecurity and safety.
-Through creative and story-based methods, the pilot will generate new insight into how to improve the relationship between citizens and government in the South African context.
-This action learning case will build on existing SLF relationships within the township, and with various government bodies.
-In partnership with UNICEF, SLF will also hold a national engagement event to start the conversation about how citizens can help to monitor the SDGs.
+The Participatory, Monitoring and Accountability (PMA) work built upon this rich legacy of research and engagement.
+Between January 2016 and January 2017 SLF led an intensive one year pilot programme in Delft to explore how to improve accountability on the issue of safety in the township.
+The SLF team engageg a group of highly marginalised citizens who were committed to working towards a safer and more inclusive city.
+The project promoted a dialogue between these groups and representatives of government about how to address violence, insecurity and safety.
+Through creative and story-based methods, the pilot generated new insight into how to improve the relationship between citizens and government in the South African context.
+This action learning case built upon existing SLF relationships within the township, and with various government bodies.
+SLF also hosted a national engagement event in December 2016, in partnership with UNICEF and SaVI (University of Cape Town), to start the conversation about how citizens can help to monitor the SDGs.

 Over a 15 month period the SLF PMA team worked closely with a good mix of men and women (including youth and mature voices), all dedicated and bound to a common goal of helping to bring about positive change at various levels in Delft.
 The group’s key goal was to harness the power of individual and collective storytelling, as a tool to be used to bring about an end to state corruption and police brutality in their communities (see PMA national report http://www.livelihoods.org.za/resources/literature/slf-publications).
 Key findings of this pilot project: